mfreeborn/fastapi-sqlalchemy/README.rst

 FastAPI-SQLAlchemy
 ==================

-FastAPI-SQLAlchemy provides a simple integration between `FastAPI<https://github.com/tiangolo/fastapi>`_ and `SQLAlchemy<https://github.com/pallets/flask-sqlalchemy>`_ in your application.
+FastAPI-SQLAlchemy provides a simple integration between `FastAPI`_ and `SQLAlchemy`_ in your application.
 It gives access to useful helpers to facilitate the completion of common tasks.

 Installing
 ----------

-Install and update using `pip<https://pip.pypa.io/en/stable/quickstart/>`_:
+Install and update using `pip`_:

 .. code-block:: text